Body

 Image of a sample invoice form

-1. Communicate with the student org about your expectation to receive a Student Org Payment Request Approval.
+1. Communicate with the student org about your expectation of receiving a Student Org Payment Request Approval.

 2. On-campus vendors should only provide student org rates to student orgs.
 Note: providing services, support, and advisement to student groups that are not registered introduces liability to the University with no accountability measures for the student org.